Barneyjm/ai-decision-circuits/README.md

 # Customer Call Categorization Evaluator

-This script evaluates an LLM's ability to categorize customer service calls for a water utility company based on the customer's input text.
+This project evaluates an LLM's ability to categorize customer service calls for a water utility company based on the customer's input text, using a robust multi-strategy approach.

 ## Overview

-The script:
+The project includes two main evaluation approaches:

+### Basic Evaluation
-1. Reads customer call data from a JSON file
+- Reads customer call data from a JSON file
-2. Sends each customer input to Anthropic's Claude model for classification
+- Sends each customer input to Anthropic's Claude model for classification
-3. Compares the LLM's prediction with the actual category
+- Compares the LLM's prediction with the actual category
-4. Generates detailed evaluation metrics including accuracy, precision, recall, and F1 score
+- Generates basic evaluation metrics

+### Robust Evaluation
+The robust evaluation system uses multiple strategies to improve classification reliability:

+1. **Primary Parser**: Direct command with format expectations
+2. **Backup Parser**: Chain of thought approach for more complex reasoning
+3. **Negative Checker**: Determines if text contains enough information to categorize
+4. **Schema Validator**: Checks if output matches expected schema

+Results from these strategies are combined to produce:
+- Final classification with confidence levels (high, medium, low)
+- Flags for calls that need human review
+- Comprehensive evaluation metrics

 ## Available Categories

-The script evaluates classification into these categories:
+The system evaluates classification into these categories:
 - RESTORE
 - ABATEMENT
-- AMR
+- AMR (METERING)
 - BILLING
-- BPCS
+- BPCS (BROKEN PIPE)
-- BTR/O
+- BTR/O (BAD TASTE & ODOR)
-- C/I - DEP
+- C/I - DEP (CAVE IN/DEPRESSION)
 - CEMENT
 - CHOKED DRAIN
 - CLAIMS